Have you ever walked a mile just to avoid a foreign ATM fee?

 To avoid impulse buys, we need a way of prompting ourselves to question whether we really want to continue with a transaction or spend our money.
 A reminder that snaps us out of the excitement of the purchase.

 Marketers know that we buy with our emotions and use reason to justify our purchases after the fact.
-We need a way of overriding that emotional response and use reason to evaluate purchases on the spot.
-It’s not easy.
-I consider myself a fairly savvy and frugal shopper and even I get carried away with the thrill of the purchase sometimes.
+We need a way to override that emotional response and use reason to evaluate purchases on the spot.

-The good news is that we can use strong, positive emotions in our favour to counter the pull of the purchase.
+The good news is that we can use strong, positive emotions in our favour to override the emotional response of purchasing new things.

 Maybe you’re saving for a holiday that you’re really looking forward to.
 Maybe you’re trying to get out of debt.
 Stick a picture on your credit card of something that represents your holiday or what freedom from debt means to you.
-This serves as an emotional prompt at point of sale that encourages you to question your purchase.
+This serves as a strong, personal, and meaningful emotional prompt at point of sale that encourages you to question your purchase.

-Prior to the foreign fees being charged when you make a cash withdrawal, people didn’t actively try to avoid the fees because they weren’t aware of them when it mattered.
+Prior to foreign fees being introduced when you make a cash withdrawal, people didn’t actively try to avoid the fees because they weren’t aware of them when it mattered.

 The same can be often said of our personal finances.
 Many of us don’t have complete information when it comes to spending.